Top 40 Angular Coding Interview Questions and Answers

 Pro Tip: To excel in your Angular coding interview, focus on mastering the TCS Angular interview questions and answers.
 Additionally, enhance your understanding by taking an Angular course that emphasizes practical coding challenges.
 This combination will prepare you to tackle questions confidently and demonstrate your expertise effectively.

 At the mid-level, Angular questions cover more complex aspects like lifecycle hooks, services, and dependency injection.
 Interviewers want to see how well candidates manage these elements for functional, maintainable applications.
-Now, let us look at a few Angular coding questions and answers designed for mid-level Angular candidates.
+Now, let us look at a few Angular coding interview questions and answers for mid-level Angular candidates.

 Q14.
 What is the purpose of Angular interceptors, and how can you create one?